silverstripe/silverstripe-framework/docs/en/05_Contributing/01_Code.md

 ### Picking the right version

-The SilverStripe project follows the [Semantic Versioning](http://semver.org) (SemVer) specification for releases.
+The Silverstripe CMS project follows the [Semantic Versioning](http://semver.org) (SemVer) specification for releases.
 It clarifies what to expect from different releases, and also guides you in choosing the right branch to base your pull request on.

 If you are unsure what branch your pull request should go to, consider asking in the GitHub issue that you address with your patch, or